 Walter would like the association to be more supportive of the various types of cattle we need in the different environments in which the membership operates.
 Value creation for our members is a function of one's return on investment in one's own environment.

-About ten years ago Walter's older son Dixon returned to the farm.
+About twelve years ago Walter's older son Dixon returned to the farm.
 Today he serves as our manager and herdsman.
 He has been instrumental in improving many of our practices and intellectually pushing us to experiment and challenge or validate our theories.
 He also works closely with Clemson University on many aspects of our operation.
-In 2014 he was named to the Clemson University Bull Test Committee and in 2015 Dixon was elected to the SC Angus Association Board of Directors.
+In 2014 he was named to the Clemson University Bull Test Committee and currently serves as its chairman.
+In 2015 Dixon was elected to the SC Angus Association Board of Directors and in 2016 he was elected Vice President and Sale manager of the SC Angus Futurity.

 We work closely with our regional soil and water conservation office and in 2013 Black Grove received the Conservationist of the Year Award.